kcp-dev/enhancements/keps/core/0005-apiexport-identity-rotation.md

 `spec.{export, newIdentity.secretRef, aliasRetirement}` and
 `status.{phase, oldIdentityHash, newIdentityHash, migratedBindings, totalBindings}`.
-Admission on it enforces the invariants: one active rotation per export, rejection while any binding of the export is mid-migration (KEP 0004), a minimum interval between completed rotations of the same export, and — the trust-boundary control (see Authorization) — a SubjectAccessReview for the requesting user against a dedicated `rotate` verb in the **root** workspace, so that `create` is *not* implied by APIExport ownership and cannot be self-authorized by a provider-workspace cluster-admin.
-The bootstrap policy grants that root-level verb only to platform administrators; platforms may delegate it to trusted providers via RBAC.
+Admission on it enforces the invariants: one active rotation per export, rejection while any binding of the export is mid-migration (KEP 0004), and a minimum interval between completed rotations of the same export.
+The type itself is **not** built-in
+everywhere: it is served by a platform-owned maintenance APIExport (working name `maintenance.kcp.io`) in the root workspace, so possessing the type at all requires binding that export — see Authorization.
+That binding, gated by the ordinary `bind` permission on the export (checked in root), is the trust-boundary control: rotation is *not* implied by owning the APIExport being rotated and cannot be self-authorized by a provider-workspace cluster-admin.
+Platforms delegate the capability simply by granting `bind` on `maintenance.kcp.io`.

 APIExport: